-- 86. As of August 31, 2014, the 2014 Control Defendants knew each of 2013 Undisclosed Facts and the following addition facts ("collectively the 2014 Undisclosed Facts") to be true, knew that each of those facts would be material to any reasonable investor in Midway including Wolfus, and knew that none of those facts had been disclosed to the public generally or to Wolfus: - A. Ledcor was poised to commence mining operations at Pan loading ore directly on the leach pads but Midway did not have either a "qualified" person or a knowledgeable employee on site to supervise the loading of the ore on the leach pads; - B. Midway had not sought or received modified permits to allow it to deviate from the mining plan submitted for the permits and as contained in the Feasibility Study; and - C. Midway did not have the necessary facilities to process the gold solution once the leaching had been completed and it would be a considerable period before those facilities were constructed and permitted for operation. - 87.
-In late August and early September 2014, Wolfus needed to decide whether or not to exercise some of his Midway stock options which would soon be expiring.
-In order to make this investment decision, Wolfus carefully reviewed and considered Midway's press releases and public filings, primarily those which were issued after he purchase shares in January 2014.
-At the time, Wolfus had no reason to believe that any of the factual statements contained therein were false or that Midway had failed to omit material facts.
-In reliance thereon and on September 5, 2014, Wolfus notified Midway of his intention to exercise some of his stock options.
+79. As of August 31, 2014, the 2014 Control Defendants knew each of 2013 Undisclosed Facts and the following addition facts ("collectively the 2014 Undisclosed Facts") to be true, knew that each of those facts would be material to any reasonable investor in Midway including Wolfus, and knew that none of those facts had been disclosed to the public generally or to Wolfus:

+- A. Ledcor was poised to commence mining operations at Pan loading ore directly on the leach pads but Midway did not have either a "qualified" person or a knowledgeable employee on site to supervise the loading of the ore on the leach pads; - B. Midway had not sought or received modified permits to allow it to deviate from the mining plan submitted for the permits and as contained in the Feasibility Study; and - C. Midway did not have the necessary facilities to process the gold solution once the leaching had been completed and it would be a considerable period before those facilities were constructed and permitted for operation. - 80.
+On September 5, 2014, Wolfus notified Midway of his intention to exercise some of his stock options.
 Wolfus is informed and believes and thereon alleges that defendants and each of them were aware of this exercise.
-At the time Wolfus exercised these options he still was not aware of any of the 2013 Undisclosed Facts or the 2014 Undisclosed Facts, had no way of learning those facts except from the 2014 Control Defendants, would not have exercised any of his options had he known those facts.
+At the time Wolfus exercised these options he still was not aware of any of the 2014 Undisclosed Facts, had no way of learning the 2014 Undisclosed Facts except from the 2014 Control Defendants, would not have exercised any of his options had he known. - 81.
+Between September 5 and 19, 2014, neither Midway nor any of the defendants provided Wolfus with any information not contained in Midway's then public filings, including the 2014 Undisclosed Facts.